jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-actuator.md

 ## Monitoring our Example with Spring Boot Actuator, HealthIndicator Endpoints

-After the application has been running for some time, we can inspect the Spring Boot Actuator, HealthIndicator Endpoints provided by SBDG to monitor our application’s health and runtime performance in addition to basic configuration meta-data used to configure VMware GemFire at runtime.
+After the application has been running for some time, we can inspect the Spring Boot Actuator, HealthIndicator Endpoints provided by [spring-boot-gemfire-name] to monitor our application’s health and runtime performance in addition to basic configuration meta-data used to configure [vmware-gemfire-name] at runtime.

 ### Client Health Information